reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 A common pattern in older web applications is to describe chunks of the DOM as a string and insert it into the DOM like so: `$el.html(htmlString)`.
 These points in a codebase are perfect for introducing React.
 Just rewrite the string based rendering as a React component.

-So the following jQuery implementation...
+So the following jQuery implementation…

 ```js
 $('#container').html('<button id="btn">Say Hello</button>');